Homogenization of Nonlocal Partial Differential Equations Related to Stochastic Differential Equations with L\'evy Noise: Homogenization results

-Then in the same way as the proof of Proposition \ref{HomoSDE}, we have the convergence of $Y^\e$. \begin{lemma} In the sense of weak convergence on the space $\D$, both $Y^\e$ and $\hat Y^\e$ converge in distribution to a deterministic path $y(t)=\bar Et$ as $\e\to0$, where the homogenized coefficient $\bar E$ is given by
+Then in the same way as the proof of Proposition \ref{HomoSDE}, we have the convergence of $Y^\e$ to a deterministic path in distribution, as well as in probability, since the limit is deterministic (see, e.g., \cite[Theorem 2.7.(iii)]{Van98}). \begin{lemma} In the sense of weak convergence on the space $\D$, both $Y^\e$ and $\hat Y^\e$ converge in distribution, and hence in probability, to the deterministic path $y(t):=\bar Et$ as $\e\to0$, where the homogenized coefficient $\bar E$ is given by

 \end{lemma}

 Now we are in the position to prove the main result of this section.
 Since $\hat b$ and $\hat e$ are bounded on $\R^d$, $u^\e$ has the same limit behavior as